acphotinakis/HPC-Blockchain/docs/resources/basis/PROPOSAL.md

 - **Parallel Block Creation:** Because each committee processes its transactions independently, multiple transaction blocks can be created and validated in parallel.

-- **Final Committee:** Upon reaching consensus, each committee will send its validated block (or block header) to a "final committee."
-This final committee is responsible for verifying the committee signatures and assembling the final, ordered blockchain.
+- **Final Committee:** Upon reaching consensus, each committee will send its validated **MicroBlock** to a "final committee."
+This final committee is responsible for verifying the committee signatures and assembling the final, ordered blockchain by creating a **MacroBlock** that aggregates the results.

 ### Conceptual Flow